What are the cooking options so you can eat good food on the road? Read this info sheet to find out. Then complete our Eating Checklist.

 There are near-infinite options for indoor dining, from small trays that swivel out to family tables that seat four or more (and then convert into beds!).

 If you want to be able to eat together in any weather, consider adding an indoor dining table to your features list.
 Many of our tables take up minimal space and can easily be tucked away.

-The Levity Lifestyle comes with a kitchen and dining area built-in.
+The Levity Legend comes with a kitchen and dining area built-in.